cmolinan/darkRally-basic-marketplace-SC/README.md

 ```bash
 npx hardhat --network sepolia run .\scripts\deployUSDC.js
 ```
--

 MAIN FRONTEND:
 - To get a local copy of a fork of the Jorge Rojas's main Front-End, go to this repository: https://github.com/cmolinan/DarkRally-BlockChain-Main-Frontend

-  More details about this fork are there.
+  More details about this fork are found there.

 SIMPLE MARKETPLACE FRONTEND:
 - To get a local copy up, clone the repo like this: